 - Hydration: a carafe or pretty water glass so you actually drink it.

-10. Curate Cozy Scents And Sound
+10. Curate Cozy Scents and Sound

 Atmosphere You Can Feel

 - Scent profiles: warm (vanilla, tonka), woodsy (cedar, sandalwood), or herbal (sage, rosemary).
-Rotate to keep your nose interested.
+Rotate them to keep your nose interested.

 - Diffuser overkill?
 Keep it subtle.
 A few drops go a long way, especially in small rooms.